rticommunity/rtiperftest/srcDoc/md/test_parameters.md

     **Note:** some QoS values are ‘hard-coded’ in the application, therefore setting them in the XML file has no effect; see the See Note:.

     See comments in `perftest_qos_profiles.xml`, as well as **Configuring QoS with XML, Chapter 17** in the *RTI Connext DDS Core Libraries* User’s Manual.

+-   `-noXmlQos`

+    Avoid loading the QoS from the xml profile, instead, they will be loaded from a string in code.

+    This implies that changes in the XML profile will not be used.

+    This option is recommended for OS without a file-system.

+    **Noste:** This option is only present in `C++` traditional and new PSM.

 -   `-useReadThread`